-The first session will run for six weeks, from July 2nd to August 10, 2018 in Los Angeles.
-Curriculum will be organized around a combination of group critique, theoretical readings and discussions.
-The ARC is committed to Critical Cultural Studies and new developments in Media Theory.
-The summer program will be broken up into two main seminars – one focusing on Media Theory, and one focusing on the history of alternative pedagogical institutions.
-In addition, structured group critique, in which practitioners present and discuss each other’s work in an open conversation, will be central.
+The next full session of ARC will take place at A.I.R.
+Gallery in New York from July 6th – July 31st, 2020.
+Curriculum is organized around a combination of group critique, theoretical readings and discussions.
+ARC is committed to Critical Cultural Studies and new developments in Media Theory.
+The summer program will focus on the history and practice of alternative feminist pedagogies, and will feature faculty and guest-led seminars.
+In addition, structured group critique, in which practitioners present and discuss each other’s work in an open conversation, is central.

 Teaching and Practice, Teaching As Practice

-The ARC is invested in supporting artists and cultural producers who work in dematerialized modes of production, including video, digital media, performance, games, text, installation, sound, and social practice.
+The ARC is invested in supporting artists, designers and cultural producers who work in experimental and non-market driven modes of production, including video, digital media, fashion, object design, performance, games, text, installation, sound, and social practice.
 This designation encompasses a variety of discursive and research-based practices.
 We are more interested in transmission than collection, and we privilege the flow of information over the singularity of gesture.

-Since the 1960s, artists and cultural producers who work in these modes have relied on teaching to support their practices.
+Since the 1960s, artists, designers, and cultural producers who work in these modes have relied on teaching to support their practices.
 Artists in particular have used the stability teaching provides to aid in the production of artworks that are non-material or otherwise difficult to monetize in the commercial gallery system.
-The difficulty of monetizing artworks follows for the scholars, critics, curators, etc. who work with these artists and who engage with these works.
-The academy has sheltered artists, writers, and cultural producers from the immediate demands of capitalism, providing a viable path to make work and do research without direct market application.
+Critical and theoretical design practices whose work challenges traditional systems of mass production and consumption similarly rely on academic institutions to facilitate the production of experimental work.
+The difficulty of monetization follows for the scholars, critics, curators, etc. who work with these practitioners and who engage with these works.
+The academy has sheltered these cultural producers from the immediate demands of capitalism, providing a viable path to make work and do research without direct market application.
 But beyond questions of economic necessity, the collaborative nature of academic institutions and the space of the classroom itself has a relationship to discursive and media-based practice.
 To produce in this way is to engage in conversation.
-Where art had, until the 60s, often been associated with the solitary individual at work in the studio, media-based and conceptual practices like video and performance often depend on collaboration and cooperation in order to come into being.
-ARC is invested in an outward-facing practice, and tends toward the dialogic, the didactic, and the conversational.
+Where art had, until the 60s, often been associated with the solitary individual at work in the studio, media-based and conceptual practices like video, design, and performance often depend on collaboration and cooperation in order to come into being.
+ARC is invested in an outward-facing practice, and tends toward the dialogic, the didactic and the conversational.
 While our work sometimes sits uneasily in the museum and the gallery, we are at home on the internet or in the bar.
 For these reasons, the collective project of learning (the exchange that happens in the classroom, but also after class, or in the library, or the coffee shop across the street) is the lifeblood of our work.
 Teaching is not what we do to support our “real” work.
 Without it, all work would cease.

 In the Arts and Humanities, the loss of stable academic jobs is felt more acutely because the work produced in these fields often has no immediate market application.
+Rapidly changing economic conditions in the fields of art and design have foreclosed on the possibility of an independent, financially viable studio practice.
 As universities shift evermore toward neoliberal business models, departments are forced to argue their importance in economic terms, often losing tenured positions if they are not profitable to the university’s bottom line.
 This emphasis on the economic as the only metric for worthwhile academic engagement, and on the product (the book, the article, the exhibition, the salable work) as the only recognized outcome, neglects the most important work the arts can engage in.
-Arts institutions give us space to develop critical thinking, to test the limits of the relationships between theory and practice.
+Arts institutions give us space to develop critical thinking, to expose issues and problematize them, to test the limits of the relationships between theory and practice.

 Our students face an even more difficult situation.
 At private universities and art schools, tuition has increased 157% over the past twenty years.
 Students who graduate from art schools rack up more debt than any other kind of college student, according to Department of Education statistics from 2011.
 Studio art majors go on to get some of the lowest paying jobs post-graduation.
-How can we expect our students to become video artists, to make performances or write experimental texts?
+How can we expect our students to become video artists, to make performances, write experimental texts, or design work that critically engages the language and systems of mass production?
 To do any work that doesn’t reproduce market value as the only metric of success?
 These extreme economic conditions instrumentalize our relationship to our work and to each other.
 But the collective project of learning doesn’t belong to anyone; it continues.
 We have the right to teach and be taught; to ask questions and to struggle over answers.
 Our students should expect the same.

-The members of the Arts Research Cooperative have taught in many institutions, we have served on committees, developed curriculum and participated in governance.
+The members of the Arts Research Collective have taught in many institutions, we have served on committees, developed curriculum and participated in governance.
 The University is no longer viable; it cannot be changed from within.
 It is imperative that alternative educational models be developed and explored across the arts.
-The Arts Research Cooperative is an experiment in rectifying the structural inequities that afflict the neoliberal university.
+The Arts Research Collective is an experiment in rectifying the structural inequities that afflict the neoliberal university.

 Education is the relationship between faculty and students.
 Fancy buildings, student services and deans have little to do with our work.
 It’s time for faculty and students to join together to create a university centered on learning and collaborative exchange.
 We have nothing to lose, and everything to gain.

-The Arts Research Cooperative is a nonprofit institution that is collectively owned and governed by faculty and students.
-Drawing on the model of the worker’s cooperative, each faculty member will have an equal financial stake in the institution.
+The Arts Research Collective is a nonprofit institution that is collectively owned and governed by faculty and students.
+Drawing on the long history of political and artist collectives, students and faculty will share intellectual stake in the institution.
 Faculty pay will be publicly available, and all wage increases will be shared equally – if the school succeeds, we all succeed.
 Likewise, tuition will be published alongside expenditures, rendering all financial decisions transparent.
 Faculty and students will vote on decisions regarding pay, costs and governance.